vladmustyatsa/Rental-Helper/README.md

 }
 ```
 More in detail:
-1. Create a bot using BotFather and paste the generated token in the corresponding field
+1. Create a bot using BotFather and paste the generated token into the corresponding field
 2. Generate a webhook and paste it in ```config.json```, the easiest way is to use ```ngrok```
 3. Enter cities which you want to monitor as it's shown above
 4. Set ```DEVELOPING_MODE``` to ```true```